Chintagagan/ETL_Workflow/README.md

 <h2>2.Set Up AWS RDS</h2>
   - Create an RDS instance (MySQL or PostgreSQL) to store the transformed data.

   - Configure the security groups to allow access from your local machine or AWS Lambda functions.

+<h2>Step 3: Import Libraries and Configure AWS Resources</h2>
+- Import boto3, pandas, sqlalchemy, and logging in your ETL script.
+- Set up AWS credentials and connection details in your environment variables or AWS configuration files to securely access S3 and RDS.